teklesam/Gastric_cancer_epidemiology_proj/README.md

 ## README

-This is for the project of Lymphoma Epidemiology analysis in Eritrea from National health Laboratory
+This is for the project of Gastric cancer Epidemiology analysis in Eritrea from National health Laboratory

 ### License